Commonwealth Oil Corporation

-Commonwealth Oil Corporation Limited was an English-owned Australian company associated with the production and refining of petroleum products derived from oil shale, during the early years of the 20th century.
+Commonwealth Oil Corporation Limited was a British-owned Australian company associated with the production and refining of petroleum products derived from oil shale, during the early years of the 20th century.
 It is associated with Newnes, Hartley Vale, and Torbane, all in New South Wales.
 It should not be confused with Commonwealth Oil Refineries, which was a completely separate company, established in 1920, that refined imported crude oil from 1924.

 History

 The company was registered in December 1905.
 At that time, it issued £500,000 of preferred ordinary shares with another £225,000 of deferred shares.
 Another £150,000, in the form of 5½ per cent, debentures was raised, in January 1908, followed by another £265,540 of 6 per cent convertible debenture stock, in July 1909.
 The company's offices were at 350 George Street, Sydney.

 In April 1906, it acquired the existing assets of New South Wales Shale & Oil Company, a company that was producing shale oil at Torbane and Hartley Vale.
 In 1908, it erected 32 new vertical retorts at Torbane, to the Scottish Pumpherson retort design, while continuing to operate the 40 existing retorts.
 The Harley Vale retorts closed, around August 1910, and were dismantled, while the refinery there was expanded in that same year.

 Commonwealth Oil Corporation made a major investment in the production of shale oil at a site in the Wolgan Valley that they named Newnes, after Sir George Newnes, a director and chairman of the company.
 A large amount of their English capital—over the lifetime of Newnes, around £1,250,000—was invested to create a vast industrial complex, in what previously had been a near wilderness.
 With great difficulty, they built a 32 mile (51 km) long railway into the valley—alone costing £150,000—under the supervision of their consultant, Henry Deane.
 A sizable mining village grew in the valley to house their workforce.

 Although the oil shale at Newnes had a very high oil content, its seam thickness and depth dictated that it was mined using relatively-costly, conventional, underground mining techniques.
-There was also a coal seam that could be mined to fuel the processing the shale and crude oil.
+There was also a coal seam that could be mined to fuel the processing of shale and crude oil.
 The coal was of good quality and was also used to make coke.
 Ammonia was produced, as a byproduct by the shale retorts, and was treated with sulphuric acid to produce ammonium sulphate, which could sold as a fertiliser.